Production of GeV-scale heavy neutral leptons in 3-body decays. Comparison with the PYTHIA approach: Introduction

 \section{Introduction}

 The Standard Model of particle physics (SM) \cite{SM1,SM2,SM3} is a theory that describes with high precision the processes of electroweak and strong interactions with the participation of elementary particles.
 It is consistent up to a very high energy scale (perhaps up to the Planck scale) and it is verified in numerous accelerator experiments up to energy $\sim 15$ TeV.
-However, SM fails to explain some phenomena such as massiveness of neutrinos (see e.g. \cite{Bilenky1, Salas}), dark matter (for reviews see e.g. \cite{Peebles,Lukovic,Bertone}), dark energy \cite{Brax}, baryon asymmetry of the Universe \cite{Steigman}, etc. Therefore, SM is an incomplete theory and it requires an extension.
+However, the SM fails to explain some phenomena such as massiveness of neutrinos (see e.g. \cite{Bilenky1, Salas}), dark matter (for reviews see e.g. \cite{Peebles,Lukovic,Bertone}), dark energy \cite{Brax}, baryon asymmetry of the Universe \cite{Steigman}, etc. Therefore, the SM is an incomplete theory and it requires an extension.
 One has to suggest the existence of "hidden" sectors with particles of new physics.

-It turns out the mentioned SM problems can be theoretically solved by extending of SM by new particles that can be either heavy or light.
-Really, neutrino oscillations and the smallness of the active neutrino masses can be explained with help of new particles with sub-eV mass as well as with help of heavy particles of the GUT scale, see e.g. \cite{Strumia}.
-The same can be said about the baryon asymmetry of the Universe and dark matter problems: physics on the very different scales can be responsible for it, see e.g. \cite{kolb}.
+It turns out that the mentioned SM problems can be theoretically solved by extending the SM by new particles that can be either heavy or light.
+Indeed, neutrino oscillations and the smallness of the active neutrino masses can be explained with the help of new particles with sub-eV mass as well as with the help of heavy particles of the GUT scale, see e.g. \cite{Strumia}.
+The same may be said about the baryon asymmetry of the Universe and dark matter problems: physics at very different scales can be responsible for them, see e.g. \cite{kolb}.